 - can be defined in the setup (LINK SWIMLANE TILE CLASSIFICATION SETUP)

-For the SPPI test, an additional option can be provided on request.
-In this case the SPPI test will be performed in semi-automated way.
+For the SPPI-Test an additional option can be provided on request.
+In this case the SPPI-Test will be performed semi-automated.

 The classification of financial liabilities under IFRS9 does not follow the approach for the classification of financial assets; rather it remains broadly the same as under IAS 39.
 Financial liabilities are measured at amortised cost or fair value through profit or loss (when they are held for trading).